 Get free assistance with understanding Medicare

-Does Medicaid cover medical and safety equipment ?
+Does Medicaid cover walking boots ?

 Medicaid is a very different animal from Medicare – it is funded both on a federal level and a state level.

-There are basic guidelines for Medicaid, which as long as the states stay within they have a lot of latitude in what they can do.
+There are basic guidelines for Medicaid, which as long as the states stay within, they have a lot of latitude in what they can do.

 The result is a lot of different state and Medicaid programs for in home care which have been developed – literally hundreds of different “programs” and “waivers” across the US, and with wide variance from state to state.